 Sketching out the referral flow

 Amy was the earliest member of the growth team.
 We gathered our knowledge together, came up with these sketches for how we wanted people to use our referrals product.

 - Discovery that there is a referrals product

 - Explaining what they’ll get out of it, and what it’s for

 - Selecting people, inviting them, following up

-We got so excited with these mockups that we posted them all around the office.
-That got us a lot more awareness, people got excited about what we were building.
-Jason had just finished a big backend project, and he wanted to work something really big, and he wanted to join us.
+We got so excited about these mockups that we posted them all around the office.
+That got us a lot more awareness and people got excited about what we were building.
+Jason had just finished a big backend project, and he wanted to work something huge, and he wanted to join us.

 5 people on the team.
 1 product manager, 1 designer, 3 engineers.
 Kickass team, almost like a startup.

 We had so much passion and we loved what we were doing, we wanted to have our own space so that we could live and breathe the referrals program while we were building it.